 Common causes of injuries at work

-There are so many different types of employment in which you can sustain various injuries that weren’t your fault.
+There are so many different areas of employment in which you can sustain various injuries that weren’t your fault.
 Employees should be properly trained and should always be warned of any potential risks involved with carrying out their duties.
-There are many types of accidents that can occur in the workplace, leading to a range of different injuries, varying from minor to severe.
+There are many types of accidents that can occur in the workplace, leading to a range of different injuries varying from minor to severe.

-Below are some of the most common types of accidents that our clients have sustained in work:
+Below are some of the most common types of accidents at work that we deal with:

-· Falls From Heights-Falling from a height can lead to several types of severe injuries, including shoulder or arm injuries.
+- Falls From Heights-Falling from a height can lead to several types of severe injuries, including shoulder or arm injuries.
 Your employers must minimise your risks when you are required to work at height.
-Common causes of accidents when working at height include defective ladders of poorly constructed scaffolding.
+Common causes of accidents when working at height include defective ladders or poorly constructed scaffolding.

-· Improper Manual Handling-If your job role involves picking up and carrying heavy objects, adequate training should have been provided by your employer to ensure you know how to carry out your job safely.
+- Improper Manual Handling-If your job role involves picking up and carrying heavy objects, adequate training should have been provided by your employer to ensure that you know how to carry out your job safely.
 Your employer should also provide proper lifting equipment if required.
 Lifting objects incorrectly, repetitively, or items that are too heavy may cause you to damage your back and shoulders.

 - Building Site Accidents: Accidents and injuries are a regular occurrence on building sites due to the dangerous nature of construction sites.
 Lack of safety and precaution on sites can lead to employees sustaining severe injuries.
 Common types of accidents on building sites include trips and falls over tools or rubble left on walkways, falls from poorly constructed scaffolding etc.

-These accidents can all injure you and can cause you to struggle with your day-to-day activities.
-If you are struggling to do simple daily tasks because of your employer’s negligence, call Beacon Law today to make an workplace accident claim.
+All these accidents can injure you and can cause you to struggle with your day-to-day activities.
+If you are struggling to do simple daily tasks because of your employer’s negligence, call Beacon Law today to make a workplace accident claim.